Back to Vivint Guides

 Symptoms

-• Smart home devices stop responding through app
+• Smart home devices stop responding through the app

-• Camera feeds unavailable when panel is offline
+• Camera feeds unavailable when the panel is offline

 • Panel reconnects then drops again within minutes

-• Cellular backup activates frequently due to WiFi loss
+• Cellular backup activates frequently from WiFi loss

 Recognize these?
 Here's what usually causes it.